Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 What to Pack for a Northern Lights Vacation

-Packing for a northern lights vacation takes some thought because you need to prepare for especially cold temperatures.
+Packing for a Northern Lights vacation takes some thought because you need to prepare for freezing temperatures.
 You will need more layers than you expect!
-Do check weather reports but take them with “a grain of salt.”
+Do check weather reports, but take them with “a grain of salt.”
 Pack more warm clothes than you think you will need.

-I planned for wearing five layers on top when we went out at night to search for the aurora.
+I planned to wear five layers on top when we went out at night to search for the aurora.
 This included a tank top, t-shirt, long-sleeved thermal shirt, sweatshirt or sweater, and a down jacket.
 Sounds pretty ridiculous, right?
 I’ll tell you, though, I needed every single layer.

 On my bottom, I planned for two layers: thermals and sweatpants or jeans.
 And I wore two pairs of socks with winter boots.
-It was not enough and thankfully my accommodation had some outerwear available to be borrowed.
+It was not enough, and thankfully, my accommodation had some outerwear available to borrow.
 I made use of a pair of insulated ski pants.
 It made a big difference.

 My Packing Recommendations for a Northern Lights Vacation

-Of course, you’ll bring some of your usual stuff including things like toiletries, underwear, and other typical things you’d bring on a trip.
+Of course, you’ll bring some of your usual stuff, including toiletries, underwear, and other typical things you’d bring on a trip.
 However, going to a northern place to see the aurora in the winter is a new kind of cold you may not have experienced before.

-I grew up in Boston and it gets cold, but nothing like I experienced in Fairbanks, Alaska.
+I grew up in Boston, and it gets cold, but nothing like what I experienced in Fairbanks, Alaska.
 And they were having a warm spell when I went.
 Yikes, right??

 Top